dough10/PolySonic/README.md

 - change max # of albums returned by search to 200. up from 20

-- ability to use multiple configs
+- ability to use multiple configs (new config UIs)

+- "mini player" now shown at bottom of settins page

+- updates to artists page styling

 done: